sewdough/disquest/README.md

 > ⚠️ This project is an experimental, client-side exploration of Discord’s quest state handling.
 > It is provided for educational and research purposes and runs entirely within the local client environment.

-A reliable automation script for Discord quests with improved stability and user feedback.
 ![Screenshot of Disquest in action.](https://i.imgur.com/UoE6Pv4.png)

 ## What It Does